ArtifactDB/gobbler/README.md

 - `asset`: string containing the name of the asset.
 - `version`: string containing the name of the version.

-On success, the relevant version is removed from the registry and a JSON formatted file will be created in `responses` with the `type` property set to `SUCCESS`.
+On success, the relevant version is removed from the registry and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.

 ### Refreshing statistics (admin)